 Blueberries are extremely high in antioxidants and fiber, which aids in healthy digestion.

 Even this small sampling of known ingredients in Jagermeister show the drink may have medicinal uses, particularly to treat cough and digestive upset.
-However, it should be noted, as a full recipe cannot be obtained, Jagermeister may pose an allergy risk with over 56 ingredients, some of which are well-known allergens.
+However, it should be noted, as a full recipe can’t be obtained, Jagermeister may pose an allergy risk.
 This could explain why some can’t tolerate drinking the unique liquor whether they like the taste or not.
-Whether you’re drinking for the taste, the health benefits, or just to get drunk, the fact remains there is no other alcohol quite like Jagermeister.